 Michael Schoon is Associate Professor at the School of Sustainability of Arizona State University.
 Having studied collaborative, cross-border institutional arrangements covering a range of environmental issues from biodiversity conservation to water sharing to fire management in the Arizona borderlands, the main focus of his research now lies with policy and governance in sustainable systems.
 His work combines multiple methodological approaches and looks at causal clusters for the formation and governance outcomes of institutional arrangements.
 Michael Schoon is active in international research communities on resilience, robustness, and complex systems through the Resilience Alliance and the Beijer Institute of Ecological Economics and serves on the board for IUCN’s Transboundary Conservation Specialist Group.
 He is co-editor-in-chief of the International Journal of the Commons.

-Emily Castle is Operations Manager and Library Director of The Ostrom Workshop at Indiana University in Bloomington.
-The Ostrom Workshop focuses on the study of governance as it relates to many different research areas.
-As of August 2016, the Ostrom Workshop developed three research programs: Cybersecurity and Internet Governance, Natural Resource Governance, and Political, Economic, and Legal Institutions and Organizations.
-For the future, the Ostrom Workshops aims to add other programs, including: ‘governance of data’,’financial organizations’, ‘international organizations’, ‘public health’, and ‘education’.
+Emily Castle is the Assistant Director & Librarian of The Ostrom Workshop at Indiana University in Bloomington.
+She also manages the Digital Library of the Commons.
+The Ostrom Workshop focuses on the study of governance as it relates to a variety of research areas.
+We have five established research programs: Commons Governance; Cybersecurity & Internet Governance; Data Management & Information Governance; Environment & Natural Resource Governance; and Political Economy.
 The Ostrom Workshop seeks to leverage the knowledge produced both within and across research programs in order to enhance educational opportunities for students worldwide, to produce innovative and policy-relevant research, and to increase the scope for multidisciplinary collaborations.

 … and enjoy all member benefits, such as: